Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 It is sufficient to know that these are the files CMake will be looking for.
 However, CMake knows nothing about where a user will place installs.
 In order to tell CMake where package config scripts reside on disk, we must register this folder in CMakes [package registry](https://cmake.org/cmake/help/latest/manual/cmake-packages.7.html?highlight=package#package-registry).

+Some well written CMake scripts may even register the installations by themselves, though generally this task remains as an exercise for the user.
+(More on this later in the package authoring lesson.)

 #### Ubuntu

 On *nix derivates, CMake will inspect the folder `~/.cmake/packages`.
 In it, it will look for folders with identical name as the package and inside it will look for plain text files of arbitrary names which contain the path to the package config scripts.